What to Know About Sufficient and Necessary Assumption LSAT Questions

 Necessary Assumptions

-Now let’s use the same example to discuss what assumptions are necessary.
-Again, it’s not necessary that Frank is some kind of Adonis, or even that he’s marginally good-looking — Suzy could give him her digits either way.
+Now, let’s use the same example to discuss what assumptions are necessary.
+Again, it’s not necessary that Frank is some kind of Adonis, or even that he’s an interesting guy— Suzy could give him her digits either way.
 So, what types of things are necessary?
-Well, that Suzy has a phone number, for one — otherwise it’s going to be mighty hard for her to give that number to Frank.
+Well, that Suzy has a phone number, for one.

 Spotting the Differences